cmda-tt/course-22-23/assessment/FINAL-ASSIGNMENT.md

 ## Grading

 You will be graded in an oral assessment on the final day of the Tech-Track.
-For the grading form used, please [visit the GRADING.md file](./GRADING.md).
+For the grading form used, please [visit the assignment on DLO](https://dlo.mijnhva.nl/d2l/home/437179).